-Colorado Law is committed to inclusion and diversity, and we are proud to support efforts that further this important goal within our school.
+Colorado Law is committed to inclusion, diversity, and equity, and we are proud to support efforts that further this important goal within our school.

-- Inclusive Excellence Leadership Series: In cooperation with the Center for Legal Inclusiveness (CLI), we provide a year-long Inclusive Excellence Leadership Series for students, faculty and staff.
-The programs give students the opportuntity to develop the skills and knowledge necessary for becoming more culturally competent lawyers in today's society by exploring meaningful topics such as generational diversity, implicit bias, work-life balance, micro-inequities, and the dynamics of privilege in law and society.
-Students who attend four or more sessions receive a certificate from CLI which is recognized by major Denver legal employers and the judiciary.
+- Inclusive Excellence Leadership Series: We provide a yearlong Inclusive Excellence Leadership Series for students, faculty, and staff.
+The programs are intended to give students the opportunity to develop the skills and knowledge necessary for becoming more culturally competent lawyers in today's diverse society.
+Meaningful topics such as generational diversity, implicit bias, work-life balance, micro-inequities, diversity and inclusiveness in the courtroom and on the Bench, and the dynamics of privilege in law and society are explored by professors, practicing attorneys, judges, alumni, and current law students.